UPenn Logo

 As already mentioned, the UPenn logo uses two very similar fonts.
 The word “Penn” is written in an antique from the Perpetua family.
 This serif typeface was developed around 1925.
 It was created by the letter carver Arthur Eric Rowton Gill, based on his experience with memorials and monuments.
 For “University” and “Pennsylvania,” they chose a similar font called ITC Stone Serif, and for the preposition “of” a version of ITC Stone Serif Italic.
 Their author is graphic artist Sumner Stone.
 He came up with the original typeface in 1987 when he was an employee of Adobe.

-The UPenn symbolism reflects his color scheme: a combination of red (#990000) and blue (#011F5B).
+The UPenn symbolism reflects his color scheme: red (#990000) and blue (#011F5B).
 As we know from the archives, they were chosen by a student participating in intercollegiate athletic competitions in the early 1870s.
 Before that, the school had no official palette at all.
 Legend has it that the team captain decided to give the university the colors of those competitors they had beaten.
 As it turned out, they were Harvard Crimson and Yale Blue.